 Although all improvements had been completed, the nature of the memorial itself had a couple of changes left in store.
 On June 2, 1936, President Franklin D. Roosevelt declared the memorial a national monument “for the preservation of the historical associations connected therewith, to inculcate the lessons of international peace by arbitration and disarmament, and for the benefit and enjoyment of the people.”
 And the final touch came the next month, on July 6, 1936, when a presidential proclamation included the now-named “Perry’s Victory and International Peace Memorial” as part of the United States National Park Service.

 Ironically, this occurred when international peace was at a premium—civil war had broken out in Spain and three months earlier Hitler had sent German troops into the Rhineland.
 Certainly the Perry Memorial stands as a fitting tribute to the hero whose daring determination marked a turning point in the war that both ended Britain’s hope for reclaiming American colonies and put the United States on the international map.
-But the memorial that was envisioned as a monument to one man’s extraordinary courage perhaps serves, even more fittingly, as a poignant reminder of the sacrifice that is necessary from many people, in all eras, to win and maintain peace.
+But the memorial that was envisioned as a monument to one man’s extraordinary courage perhaps serves, even more fittingly, as a poignant reminder of the sacrifice that is necessary in all eras to win and maintain peace.

 Located in Put-In-Bay on South Bass Island.
-The Perry's Victory and International Peace Memorial is open daily from mid-April through mid-October.
+Perry's Victory and International Peace Memorial is open daily from mid-April through mid-October.

 The monument is owned by the National Park Service.
 Grounds open, tower open in season.

 Perry's Victory and International Peace Memorial is open daily from mid-April through mid-October.

 The monument is owned by the National Park Service.
 Grounds open, tower open in season.